 Orthopedics

-At Riverside Orthopedic & Sports Medicine Specialists, we know that constant shoulder or elbow pain doesn't have to be a way of life.
+At Riverside, we know that constant shoulder or elbow pain doesn't have to be a way of life.
 To relieve your pain and inflammation, your doctor may recommend joint injections, physical therapy and other therapies.
 But, for some, the nonsurgical route doesn't provide enough pain relief and surgery is the next level of treatment.
+Make an appointment today for personalized care, and don’t live another day in pain.

 Shoulder and elbow pain can be caused by a variety of factors, ranging from overuse to underlying medical conditions.
 Understanding the causes of these discomforts is crucial to effectively manage and treat them.
 Injuries such as strains, sprains or fractures are common culprits of shoulder and elbow pain.